 Message Type: 0x2, Static

-An Authentication message can provide an authentication token to prove the authenticity of these messages.
-For now, this is an optional placeholder to accommodate future authentication schemes and requirements.
+An Authentication message can provide an authentication token to prove the authenticity of the identity of the aircraft sending the messages.
+There is still some work to be done to get the exact contents down of each authentication type.